 It is a great pleasure for me to announce that JLC will soon expand their line of vintage-styled divers with the new Jaeger-LeCoultre Deep Sea Chronograph (Ref.
 Q2068570) automatic diving watch.
 Just like the elegant Deep Sea Vintage model that was officially presented early this year, the new model, too, features a chronograph function.
-However, this one is presented with a twist.
+However, this one has a twist.

 The twist in question is a handy “on/off” indicator on the timekeeper’s gorgeous sand-blasted dial.
 Placed right below the JLC logo at 12 o’clock, the gauge tactfully informs you whether the chronograph is idle, is it counting time or is it on hold (pictured.)
 The indicator came here directly (well, not really directly, because the mechanism is new) from their good old Jaeger-LeCoultre Chronoflight series of professional dashboard chronographs that was installed on many pre-WWII airplanes and allowed to easily track elapsed flight time adjusted for the time spent on land for refilling or passengers on- or offloading and, of course, getting those precious bags of mail that were even more important those days.

 Frankly, I am a little ambivalent with regards to this function on this particular timekeeper.

 On one hand, it seems absolutely superfluous for a diving watch: its traditional unidirectional rotating bezel is more than enough for routine time measuring.
 On the other, there is a good chance that 95 percent of these beautiful timekeepers will never be subjected to salty water and abrasive beach sand and may well be used by amateur pilots who will find the function quite useful.
 It is the matter of personal preferences, as usual.